 - Difficult to establish rapport – You can easily miss out on the interpersonal chemistry and synergy that develops in face-to-face communication in online group discussions.
 You are not able to make eye contact with the participants.
 And if you do, you will lose out on reading the body language.
 Eye contact and body language tell a lot about the participant’s feelings/sentiments.
 You can’t share biscuits or kuih, make physical interaction, read the room or even understand a joke.
 It takes so much effort to communicate.

-- Technical Limitations – Google Hangouts and Zoom is designed for video conferencing.
+- Technical Limitations – Google Hangouts and Zoom are designed for video conferencing.
 They have a low-cost version of a whiteboard, but it sucks.
 However, we can use other tools to help make our moderation easier.

 - Ensure they are plugged in and fully charged.